 Steve is really looking forward to contributing and working with everyone at Rotherham Hospice.

 For over 25 years, Julie worked as Company Secretary and Executive Director – Operations for a South Yorkshire health insurance company.
 She brings a wealth of strategic, operational management and board-level committee membership experience accrued within a constantly changing and highly regulated financial services sector environment.

-Her wide span of responsibilities included managing £multi-million business critical transformation and investment projects, driving forward an award-winning customer service to maximise effectiveness and efficiency in its delivery, management of investment properties and the facilities management function, day to day management of HR, pension and payroll functions, implementing robust financial management, budget planning and governance controls by assessing and mitigating key areas of risk.
-As well as being Honorary Secretary to the Company’s charitable fund.
+Her wide span of responsibilities included managing multi-million pound business critical transformation and investment projects, driving forward an award-winning customer service to maximise effectiveness and efficiency in its delivery, as well as being Honorary Secretary to the company’s charitable fund.

 How can you help?

 There are many ways you can support us, whether it be through holding an event, playing in our lottery, volunteering, or donating!